SCENE-CE/mirador-annotation-editor/README.md

 Unlike the original [mirador-annotations](https://github.com/ProjectMirador/mirador-annotations/) plugin, this `mirador-annotation-editor` is distributed under the **GPL v3**.

-Please acknoldge that any modification you make must be distributed under a compatible licence and cannot be closed source.
+Please acknowledge that any modification you make must be distributed under a compatible licence and cannot be closed source.

 If you need to integrate this code base in closed source pieces of software, please contact us so we can discuss dual licencing.